ChetOps/wp-eks-example/README.md

 # wp-eks-rds-example

-1.create aws s3 bucket for terraform backend to store statefile.
+1. Create aws s3 bucket for terraform backend to store statefile.
 ```
 aws s3api create-bucket --bucket _{your-terraform-state-bucket}_ --region _{your-region}_
 ```
-2. intilize terraform, check plan and apply this can take some time while the eks cluster and rds resources are created and deployed.
+2. Intilize terraform, check plan and apply this can take some time while the eks cluster and rds resources are created and deployed.
 ```
 terraform init
 ```